List of Star Wars films: Solo: A Star Wars Story (2018)

 Solo, the second anthology film, focuses on Han Solo about 10 years before A New Hope.
 After an escape attempt from his Imperial-occupied home planet of Corellia goes wrong, a young Han vows to return to rescue his girlfriend Qi'ra.
 Han "Solo" joins the Imperial Academy; however, he is expelled for his reckless behavior.
 Han and his newfound Wookiee friend Chewbacca resort to a criminal life, mentored by veteran smuggler Tobias Beckett.
-After angering gangster Dryden Vos, Han and his company's lives depend on pulling a heist for him.
+After angering gangster Dryden Vos, for whom Qi'ra now works, Han and his company's lives depend on pulling a heist for him.
 Without a ship to travel, they hire Lando Calrissian, the captain and owner of the Millennium Falcon.
+A twist ending acknowledges Maul's survival of The Phantom Menace, as previously explored by animated series.

 Before selling Lucasfilm to Disney, George Lucas had hired Star Wars original trilogy veteran Lawrence Kasdan to write a film about a young Han Solo.
 The film stars Alden Ehrenreich as a young Han Solo, Joonas Suotamo as Chewbacca (after serving as a double for the character in The Force Awakens and The Last Jedi), Donald Glover as Lando Calrissian, Emilia Clarke as Qi'ra, and Woody Harrelson as Beckett.
-Lucasfilm originally hired Phil Lord and Christopher Miller to direct, but they were fired during principal photography, and replaced by Ron Howard.
-A twist ending acknowledges one of the major story arcs of The Clone Wars and Rebels animated series, while leaving the story open ended for sequels.
+Lucasfilm originally hired Phil Lord and Christopher Miller to direct, although they later left their position and were fired during principal photography, and replaced by Ron Howard.

-Future films
+Future

 In mid-2018, Lucasfilm confirmed that multiple anthology films were in development, with their release following a hiatus after 2019's The Rise of Skywalker.
-Two films are scheduled for December 2025 and 2027.
+Various release dates were delayed or scrapped, in part due to the COVID-19 pandemic and the 2023 Writers Guild of America strike.
+In May 2023, Kennedy said future Star Wars films would come out "when they're ready", citing the 3-to-4-year interim of more recent James Bond films.
+A December 2027 date has been reported with no known cancellation.

+In May 2020, Taika Waititi was officially announced to write and direct a live-action Star Wars film.
+Three further live-action films were officially announced at April 2023's Star Wars Celebration, to be helmed by Sharmeen Obaid-Chinoy, Dave Filoni, and James Mangold.
+Kennedy said upcoming films would include the trademark opening crawl.
+In January 2024, a Mandalorian film from Jon Favreau was announced.

-Kathleen Kennedy stated in May 2022 that "There's a couple of [filmmakers] that we've been in conversation with over quite a long period of time that I'm hoping will come in" to oversee future films in the same way that Jon Favreau and Dave Filoni have done for multiple Star Wars television series.
-Kennedy stated that "We need to create a whole new saga" and that the sequel trilogy era was likely to be expanded from.
-According to The Hollywood Reporter, the next film in the franchise may be announced at April 2023's Star Wars Celebration.
+Additionally, Kennedy stated in May 2022 that "There's a couple of [filmmakers] that we've been in conversation with ... that I'm hoping will" oversee future films in the way that Favreau and Filoni have done for Star Wars television series.